 Preparing food, and the ritual of coming together to eat, sits at the heart of almost every community, family and cultural tradition across the globe – it is where identities are created, experienced and shared, and where stories are passed from one person to another.
 Stories Are Edible is a community project bringing a range of people together to make food, listen to stories, take photographs and share these in a unique recipe book.
-Oral Historian Irna Qureshi and Photographer Lizzie Coombes are currently working with our outreach team to collate this, with a view to launching the finished book later in 2019.
+Oral Historian Irna Qureshi and Photographer Lizzie Coombes are currently working with our outreach team to collate this, with a view to launching the finished book in 2020.

-This year-long exhibition of photographs and stories opens in July at Square Chapel.
+This year-long exhibition of photographs and stories opened in July at Square Chapel.
 30 Stories showcases the people and groups who have helped shape Square Chapel (and have been shaped by Square Chapel!) over the past 30 years, including young people who have taken part in projects, and companies like Annapurna Dance Company, who have been working with us for over 25 years.

 A small one-off donation makes a huge difference.
 Donate today.

 Thank you!
 Your donation has been added to the basket.